MahdiyeMellati/DE/README.md

 Predictive Modeling of Data Exhaust in Voice Assistant Network Traffic Data

-For this analysis, we used PCAPs published in teh paper namely "Amazon Alexa Traffic Traces" dataset (2022) by Barcel et al.
+For this analysis, we used PCAPs published in the paper namely "Amazon Alexa Traffic Traces" (2022) by Barcel et al.
 Barceló-Armada, Rubén, Ismael Castell-Uroz, and Pere Barlet-Ros.
 "Amazon Alexa traffic traces."
 Computer Networks 205 (2022): 108782.

 For the next step, we used CICFlowMeter.